tom-dell/Plex-Meta-Manager-Configs/README.md

 * [TMDB](https://www.themoviedb.org/)
   * The Movie Database, a website that contains a huge amount of information about movies.

-## A collection of Universal Classic Monsters movies using the IMDb builder
+## A collection of Universal Classic Monsters movies using the imdb_url builder

 Before we start, let's go over the format of one of these collections, we will be using the IMDb builder, and a very simple format and order, which I personally find logically (once you understand how they work, feel free to change it).
 Many other fields can be added, you can find these in the documentation.